 Who is responsible for restaurant inventory management?

 As a rule, the restaurant administration (manager, chef and chief bartender) maintain and are responsible for the kitchen and bar inventories.
-That is why you need to understand the importance of knowing how to hire a good chef.
+That is why you need to understand the importance of knowing.
 If after an inventory check there is a difference between the actual and the book balances, this shortage is apportioned between the materially responsible employees (cooks, bartenders, waiters, manager).
 Often, the restaurant owner and chef underestimate the importance of personal involvement in the inventory checking process.
 Yet in fact they should be motivated to manage inventory in a restaurant themselves.

 What an inventory check can point you to